Having trouble with your video or podcast? Try some of these tips to correct playback issues.

 - If you’re on a mobile device, send us a link to your What’s My Browser info.

 - Provide a description of the issue as it appears on your end

-- Is the problem happening within your Wistia account, or for a video embedded on a webpage (or both)?
+- Is the problem happening within your Wistia account, or for media embedded on a webpage (or both)?
 Include a link to the page where we can see the problem in action.

 - Is it happening for a specific group of users?
 Are they in a specific country?
 Telling us where you’re located could help us pinpoint the issue faster.

 All of this information will help us to narrow down where your issue is coming from.
 The more information you give us, the faster we can work to solve your problem. 🚀